Practice Peer Review

 - a two-hour practice development meeting

-Disclaimer: Practice Peer Review is not presently covered under qualified privilege in Australia and in New Zealand.
-In the event that clear concerns arise during peer exchanges within the activity, Fellows are advised to contact an appropriate member of the College on +61 3 9601 4984 or at firstname.lastname@example.org.
+Disclaimer: Practice Peer Review is not presently covered under qualified privilege in Australia and in Aotearoa New Zealand.
+In the event that clear concerns arise during peer exchanges within the activity, contact firstname.lastname@example.org.

-Participation as a Facilitator is open to experienced Fellows and Affiliates who are interested in being involved in this CPD program.
+Participation as a facilitator is open to experienced Fellows and Affiliates.

 Earn CPD hours